ckane30691/oldReddit/README.md

 ## Highlights

 - **Serverless Microservice Architecture**: Built on AWS Lambda, each endpoint is an independently scalable function.
 Lambda’s pay-as-you-go model reduces costs, and each function scales automatically based on load, ensuring a reliable and cost-efficient solution.
-- **Efficient Data Fetching**: Uses `Promise.all` to handle multiple asynchronous queries for posts and comments, reducing overall load time.
+- **Efficient Data Fetching**: Uses database triggers via dynamoDB streams to handle multiple table updates for posts and comments, reducing overall load time.
 - **Precomputed Post & Comment Ranking**: Implements precomputed ranking scores (`rankingScore`, `netUpvotes`) to sort content efficiently based on "Hot," "New," and "Top" filters.
 - **Database Throughput**: The application is designed to handle heavy read/write loads and supports the following throughput:
   - **8,000+ Transactions per Second (TPS)** for reads (screen views)
   - **5,500+ TPS** for page views
   - **1,000+ TPS** for upvotes
   - **10+ TPS** for post creation
+  - **100k+ TPS** for comment reads and writes
   - A DynamoDB is employed to distribute data across tables (Posts/Subreddits, Votes, Comments, Users), ensuring scalability and fault tolerance.
 - **Caching with Redis**: Implemented Redis LRU caching strategy for frequently accessed data (e.g., hot posts and comments) to further reduce load times and optimize performance.
 - **Precomputed Comment Fetching**: Server-side logic precomputes the path to child replies avoiding a recursive N+1 query allowing child replies to be fetched via regular expression